expfactory/expfactory/docs/pages/4-development.md

 sudo singularity build [sandbox] production.simg     # build sandbox (writable) from production sudo singularity build production.v2.simg [sandbox]     # back to production (but changes not in build recipe)
 ```

+This is an approach that can go in the other direction to - for example, you might start with a full experiment's container, and then want to re-generate your secret key every now and then.

 <div>
     <a href="/expfactory/contribute.html"><button class="previous-button btn btn-primary"><i class="fa fa-chevron-left"></i> </button></a>